AnderGoig/InstagramLogin/README.md

 ### Manual installation

-Simply copy the file [InstagramLoginViewController.swift](InstagramLogin/Classes/InstagramLoginViewController.swift) into your Xcode project.
+Simply copy all the Swift files from the [Classes](InstagramLogin/Classes) folder into your Xcode project.

 ## Usage